Hell Bent for Leather (film)

 Hell Bent for Leather is a 1960 American CinemaScope Western film directed by George Sherman and starring Audie Murphy, Felicia Farr, Stephen McNally and Robert Middleton.
 The film was based on the 1959 novel Outlaw Marshal by Ray Hogan and filmed on location in the Alabama Hills of Lone Pine, California.

 Plot

-Clay Santell (Audie Murphy) has his horse stolen and stops in the town of Sutterville.
-He is mistaken by townspeople for a murderer named Travers (Jan Merlin), and is handed over to Marshal Harry Deckett (Stephen McNally).
+Clay Santell has his horse stolen and stops in the town of Sutterville.
+He is mistaken by townspeople for a murderer named Travers, and is handed over to Marshal Harry Deckett.

 Deckett knows the truth but decides to kill Clay and pass him off as the real Travers to enhance his reputation and collect the reward money.
-Clay escapes and takes a woman (Felicia Farr) hostage until he can prove his innocence.
+Clay escapes and takes a woman hostage until he can prove his innocence.